DapoAdeola/London-Bike-share-Analysis/README.md

 ## Problem Statement
 To analyze the effectiveness of the Bike sharing system, the stakeholders are looking to answer questions such as
 - How does weather affect bike usage?
-- what season have the highest bike shares?
+- Which season have the highest bike shares?
-- What time of the day affects bike share?
+- How does bike share vary by time of day?
 - How do factors such as humidity, temperature and wind speed affect the bike share count?
 - Are more bikes ridden during the holiday or non-holidays?
 - Are more bikes ridden during the weekday or weekend?